Charles Hobhouse: Political career

 Hobhouse's first attempt to get elected was at North Buckinghamshire.
 He was Liberal Member of Parliament for Devizes between 1892 and 1895 and for Bristol East between 1900 and 1918.
 He was a Parliamentary Private Secretary at the Colonial Office from 1892 to 1895 and a Church Estates Commissioner from 1906 to 1907.

 Hobhouse was appointed to his first ministerial post in 1907 when Sir Henry Campbell-Bannerman made him Under-Secretary of State for India.
 The Hobhouse Commission he headed recommended a cautious expansion of the panchayat raj system in Indian villages.
 The commission's report influenced later legislation for India.
 He then served under H. H. Asquith as Financial Secretary to the Treasury from 1908 to 1911.
-He was a member of Asquith's cabinet as Chancellor of the Duchy of Lancaster between 1911 and 1914 and as Postmaster-General between 1914 and 1915.
 In 1909 he was sworn of the Privy Council.
+He was a member of Asquith's cabinet as Chancellor of the Duchy of Lancaster between 1911 and 1914 and as Postmaster-General between 1914 and May 1915 when Asquith's Liberal government was replaced by a coalition in which Hobhouse did not hold office.

+Hobhouse, told by his doctors that he had only months to live, retired from active politics in October 1915 (the last published entry in his diary is 14 October, followed by a letter to Asquith the following day thanking him for his kindness in promoting his career).
+However on the operating table what had been thought to be a growth was found to be merely “a large stoppage” and he resumed limited political activity thereafter.

 Apart from his career in national politics, Hobhouse was an Alderman on Wiltshire County Council from 1893 to 1924.
 He succeeded his father as fourth Baronet in 1916.
-At the Coupon election in 1918 he lost his seat, as did Asquith, McKenna, Runciman, Simon, Samuel and McKinnon Wood.
-In 1922 Hobhouse stood again in North Buckinghamshire but came third, behind both Conservative and Labour.
+At the Coupon election in 1918 he lost his seat, as did Asquith, and the leading former Liberal Cabinet ministers McKenna, Runciman, Simon, Samuel and McKinnon Wood.
+Hobhouse became the first former Cabinet minister to suffer the embarrassment of losing his deposit, deposits being a measure just introduced to discourage “freak” candidates.

+In 1922 Hobhouse stood again in North Buckinghamshire but again came third, behind both Conservative and Labour.

-Hobhouse, long associated with Bristol, was appointed President of the Western Counties Liberal Federation from 1924 to 1935 and President of the National Liberal Federation from 1926 to 1930.
+Hobhouse, long associated with Bristol, was appointed to the largely honorary positions of President of the Western Counties Liberal Federation from 1924 to 1935 and President of the National Liberal Federation from 1926 to 1930.